 Put simply, preventative maintenance is about maintaining things before they break.
 Making continuous improvements is one of the most overlooked factors in conquering downtime due to machine failures.
 Examples of preventative maintenance including the regular cleaning of equipment to minimize dust and dirt, lubrication of rotating parts to prevent wear and tear, and checking energy efficiency to optimize the power of your machines.

 2. How to implement a successful continuous improvement strategy

 A successful maintenance strategy requires planning and scheduling maintenance of equipment before a problem occurs.
 Routine cleaning of your entire production line as a regular procedure is vital to overall efficiency on the factory floor.
 Research shows that 89% of machine operators believe it is easier to inspect and detect faults on a clean device2, so it makes sense to clean machines as a regular part of operations to prevent costly breaks in your workflow.

-One of the most effective actions you can take in encouraging hygiene compliance – and to enhance overall productivity – is to provide your staff with the right cleaning equipment.
+One of the most effective actions you can take to enhance productivity is to provide your staff with the right cleaning equipment, in the right places.
 It is crucial to provide employees with the tools they require for high-quality job performance.
-While it may be costly, investing in the best products for your factory is likely to make any cleaning your staff undertake much more effective.
+Investing in the right tools for the job is likely to make any cleaning your staff undertake much more effective.
+In fact, 87% of machine operators agreed that preventive maintenance reduces breakdowns of machines and lost production time3.
 For example, no matter what task you have at hand at your factory, specially designed cleaning wipes and industrial cloths from Tork can help you get even the harder jobs done more quickly and efficiently.